Cobbling an Edwardian Hat

 *You could do this entire project without sewing a stitch.
 All you'd need is a hot glue gun and maybe some fabric glue.
 If glue's fine by you, it's fine by me.
 I am not judgmental when it comes to costuming.

 (I'm very judgmental when it comes to potentially endangering lives.
-No Hobby Lobby runs, please.
-For now, order your crafting supplies online.)
+For now, in the midst of a pandemic, consider ordering your supplies online.)

 To start, you'll need a base hat.
 Yes, I had options.
 I used one of several very basic, natural-straw sun hats.
 It cost $3 at a thrift store: